Recent Searches

 Your level of exposure to other interpreters — as mentors, mentees, and professional connections — may influence your decision to pursue interpreting work as an employee or freelance.

-Freelance vs. Employee
+Freelance vs. employee

 Are you going to be better off going solo as a freelance interpreter or finding a position with a company that offers sign language interpreting?
 There’s not a right or wrong answer; it comes down to what factors are most important to you.
 As with any industry, freelance vs. staff interpreting come with pros and cons, many of them relating to flexibility and support.